 2. Low Sales Tax

-One of the nice things about living in Alberta is that there’s no provincial sales tax.
+One of the nice things about moving to the wonderful province of Alberta is that there’s no provincial sales tax.
 If you move to Calgary, you’ll only have to pay the five percent federal Goods and Services Tax.

 In comparison, if you live in Ontario, Quebec, or the Atlantic provinces, you’re paying about a combined 15 percent provincial and federal sales tax.
 This means that you spend less on items such as groceries, clothes and entertainment.

 There was, however, some talk in 2016 about adding a provincial sales tax, but that appears to have died down.
 No new sales taxes have been put in place as of yet.

 If you’re looking to save money shopping, therefore, then Calgary is currently a good bet.